udacity-tom/FSD_MyStore_Frontend/README.md

 # FSD Mystore Angular Frontend

-This README constitutes an important part of the Full Stack Developer Nanondegree, this project focuses on the creation of a frontend website store.
-The entire project was written in the web framework Angular, using the Angular CLI ver 11.1.4, Angular 11.1.2 and Node 12.13.1
+This project focuses on the creation of a frontend website store and constitutes an important part of the Full Stack Developer Nanondegree.
+This README explains some of the functional features and technologies used and more importantly explains how to setup the project in your local development environment.
+The project was written in the web framework Angular, using the Angular CLI ver 11.1.4, Angular 11.1.2 and Node 12.13.1

 ## Introduction/App functionality

 This Angular app provides a simple demonstration of a shopping cart connected to a RESTful API backend.

-Once installed and functional the app can perform the following functions
+Once installed and functional, the app can perform the following functions

 * Login/Register unique users
 * Show all completed & current orders for logged-in users